Clay and Wellbeing: a Therapeutic Journey

 • If you withdraw prior to a course beginning we will refund any fees paid, less a $100 administration fee.

-Participants will receive a Certificate of Professional Development upon completion, subject to your attendance of all sessions or demonstrating proof of having viewed the recordings.
+Participants will receive a Certificate of Professional Development upon completion, subject to your attendance of all sessions or demonstrating proof of having viewed all recordings.

 This course is non-accredited and does not lead to a qualification.